Showing posts with label 1990. Show all posts

 The CryptO'pinion?

-I may not have liked Voodoo Nightmare at first but I'm so glad I returned to try it.
-This is now growing to be one of my favourite ST games and feels somewhat like a "modern" Sabre Wulf with its jungle setting and crazy critters.
+I may not have liked Voodoo Nightmare at first but I'm glad I returned to it.
+This is now growing to be one of my favourite ST games and feels somewhat like a "modern" Sabre Wulf with its jungle and crazy critters.

-My only quibbles are because of my first impressions - the constant onslaught of angry animals and the time it took to feel comfortable with the controls.
-As it happens, the jungle would be boring without the animals crazily running around and they're easy to kill thanks to available weapons.
-Plus the fantastically fast & fluent joystick controls are a joy.
+My only quibbles are the constant onslaught of angry animals and the time it took to feel comfortable with the controls.
+Of course, the jungle would be dull without animals crazily running around and it's fun learning to kill them using the fast and fluent joystick controls.
+You may start playing by cautiously walking through the animal-infested jungle but it's not long until you're running and killing like a Tasmanian Devil.

-Voodoo Nightmare will entertain you for hours if you can spare the time?
-Incredible game and highly recommended!!
+Voodoo Nightmare is a thrill and will entertain you for hours.
+An incredible game and highly recommended!!

 > The floppies can be found on Atari Legend and you can also run it directly off your hard drive.